saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

 Ligand activity analysis on in-vitro PHD2 experiment
 ================
-Javier Perales Patón - <javier.perales@bioquant.uni-heidelberg.de>
+Javier Perales-Patón - <javier.perales@bioquant.uni-heidelberg.de> -
+ORCID: 0000-0003-0780-6683

-Here we will perform a NicheNet ligand activity analysis with the in-vitro signatures from PHD2-KO Macrophages cocultured with fibroblasts (mouse).
+Here we will perform a NicheNet ligand activity analysis with the in-vitro signatures from PHD2-KO Macrophages medium conditioned with fibroblasts (mouse).
 This consists on how ligands affect gene expression in co-cultured through ligand-receptor interactions.
 For the analysis, it is required to have a clear signature of genes that are responsive of this interactions and related to the phenotype.
+Thus, we focused on gene sets enriched in the phenotype of interest (pro-fibrotic fibroblasts) and up-regulated ligands from the senders (Macrophage PHD2cKO).

 The pipeline of a basic NicheNet analysis consist mainly of the following steps: